Perfect colorings of the infinite square grid: coverings and twin colors: Proof of Theorem

 \begin{proof}[Proof of Theorem~\ref{th:01}] The case when the coloring is bipartite and has twin colors is solved by the characterization in Theorem~\ref{th:main} and Corollary~\ref{c:bipartite01}.

-If the coloring, $\FfF$, is not bipartite and has two equal rows in the quotient matrix, then the corresponding bipartite coloring $\overline{\FfF}$, with twice more colors, has twin colors and the quotient is a $\{0,1\}$-matrix.
+If the coloring, $\FfF$, is not bipartite and has two equal rows in the quotient matrix, then the corresponding bipartite coloring $\overline{\FfF}$ has twin colors and the quotient is a $\{0,1\}$-matrix.
 As in the paragraph above, $\overline{\FfF}$ has a binary diagonal, and hence $\FfF$ has a binary diagonal too.

-Assume we have a coloring satisfying the hypothesis of the theorem without two equal rows in the quotient matrix.
-Consider two nodes ${\bar x}$ and ${\bar y}$ having the same color, say $\cll{0}$.
-W.l.o.g., set ${\bar x}=[0,0]$.
-Denote by \cll{A}, \cll{B}, \cll{C}, \cll{D} the colors of $[0,1]$, $[1,0]$, $[0,-11]$, $[-1,0]$, respectively.
-By Proposition~\ref{p:01}, the \cll{A}- and \cll{C}- neighbors of ${\bar y}$ are opposite neighbors.
-Hence, there is a unique automorphism $\phi$ of $G(\ZZ^2)$ such that $\phi({\bar x})={\bar y}$ and
+Assume we have a coloring~$\FfF$ satisfying the hypothesis of the theorem without two equal rows in the quotient matrix. { We need to proof that the coloring is orbit, which, by the definition, is equivalent to the following assertion. \begin{claim} For any two nodes ${\bar x}$ and ${\bar y}$ of the same color, there is an automorphism~$\varphi$ of~$G(\ZZ^2)$ such that $\varphi({\bar x}) = {\bar y} $ and for all $\bar u \in \ZZ^2$